CTU-IIG/thermocam-pcb/README.md

 You need to set up your environment variables to run the program and use the WIC and eBUS SDKs.
 Run `/opt/workswell/wic_sdk/set_env_variables` to do so.

 For me the script did not set all environment variables correctly.
-If this is the case for you, you may try running the following commands to set up your environment (make sure to enter the folder name with your linux distribution in the second command):
+If this is the case for you, you may try use the `build/run` script produced by meson, which sets up the environment according to the meson configuration and runs the compiled binary.

+Alternatively, write the script yourself according to the following (make sure to enter the folder name with your Linux distribution in the second command):

 ```
 LD_LIBRARY_PATH=/opt/workswell/wic_sdk/lib:${LD_LIBRARY_PATH}